 Despite being well-received, the Mauritius Convention has so far failed to attract a lot of interest from States.
 There is undoubtable consensus amongst nations that there is a need to raise the standard of transparency in investor-State proceedings, yet few seem willing to apply this seemingly logical solution.
 One can only speculate as to why States are hesitant to ratify, or even sign, the Convention.

 Moreover, keeping proceedings confidential can often be in the State’s interest.
 By choosing not to “opt-in” to the compulsory application of the rules, States have a lot more flexibility when conforming to transparency standards.
-It is easy to see the appeal of being able to avail of the transparency rules while not formally constraining oneself to their mandatory application.
+It is easy to see the appeal of being able to avail oneself of the transparency rules while not formally being constrained by their mandatory application.

 Below is an interactive map indicating the BITs in force between countries who have either ratified or signed the Convention.
 The red line represents the BIT between Switzerland and Mauritius.
 The green lines represent the BITs which would be affected if all the States who have thus far signed the Convention actually ratified it.
 The north-south dynamic of International Investment Agreements is clearly visible, highlighting the need for more host and home States to participate in the Mauritius Convention for it to actually have any impact.
 The widespread application of the Convention will ensure a more institutionalised approach towards transparency in investor-State arbitration, something which may fail to develop unless States fully commit themselves to transparency standards in investor-State proceedings.
 Were the Convention to gain more traction over the coming years, it could stand as an exemplary model to be taken in the future by States in their approach toward reforming this field of international law.